Prof. José Cunha-Vaz

 Emeritus Professor of Ophthalmology, University of Coimbra, Portugal

-Professor Cunha-Vaz was Chair and Director of the Department of Ophthalmology at the University of Coimbra Hospital before moving to the University of Illinois in the USA, where he was appointed Professor and Director of the Retina Service.
-Following his return to Portugal, he created two new institutes dedicated to vision research: the Institute for Biomedical Imaging and Life Sciences, and the Association for Innovation and Biomedical Research on Light and Image.
+Professor Cunha-Vaz was Chair and Director of the Department of Ophthalmology at the University of Coimbra Hospital from 1986 to 2008.
+He spent two periods (1979-1981 and 1984-1986) at the University of Illinois in the USA, where he was appointed Professor and Director of the Retina Service.
+Following his return to Portugal, he created two new institutes dedicated to vision research: the Institute for Biomedical Research on Light and Image, and the Association for Innovation and Biomedical Research on Light and Image.

 Professor Cunha-Vaz’s work has included laboratory and clinical research in retina and intraocular fluids, with a special emphasis on blood–retinal barriers and diabetic retinopathy.